 Structure

-8.1.1.
-Association business shall be conducted by a Board of Directors comprised of up to three (3) directors from Alberta duly appointed and two (2) directors duly appointed by each of the other Regional Organizations to be a Director on the CBA Board of Directors for a two-year term.
-Directors are appointed by their Regional Organization so that each term of office shall be completed in alternate years.
-The International Director shall be an individual in good standing who is nominated for a two-year term by a majority vote of the Board of Directors of the National Bison Association, and ratified by a majority vote of all votes cast at the Canadian Bison Association annual meeting.
+CBA business shall be conducted by a Board of Directors comprised of up to three (3) directors from each region of Alberta and Saskatchewan duly appointed and of two (2) directors duly appointed by each of the other Regional Organizations to be a Director on the CBA Board of Directors for a two-year term.
+Directors are to be appointed by their Regional Organization so that each term of office shall be completed in alternate years.
+The International Director shall be an individual in good standing who is nominated for a two-year term by a majority vote of the Board of Directors of the National Bison Association and ratified by a majority vote of all votes cast at the CBA annual meeting.

-8.1.2.
-No member shall hold more than one office at a time in the Association.
+No member shall hold more than one office at a time in the CBA.

-8.1.3 On completion of the two-year term directors must be re-appointed or replaced by their respective regional association membership.
+On completion of the two-year term directors must be re-appointed or replaced by their respective regional association membership.

-8.1.4 The outgoing chairman may sit with full privileges as an ex officio director until the outgoing chairman is replaced.
+The outgoing President may sit with full privileges as an ex officio director until the outgoing President is replaced.

-8.1.5.
-The appointed Directors to the Canadian Bison Association shall constitute the fully empowered Board of Directors of the Canadian Bison Association.
+The appointed Directors to the CBA shall constitute the fully empowered Board of Directors of the CBA.

-8.1.6.
-Each of the seven (7) Regional Organizations shall advise the Canadian Bison Association of such appointment not less than thirty (30) days before the Canadian Bison Association's Annual General Meeting.
-Those newly appointed will begin their two (2) year term immediately following the adjournment of the Annual General Meeting.
+Each of the Regional Organizations shall advise the CBA of such appointment immediately upon ratification by the Regional Organization.

 Delegation of Powers